 Julie Parker is a certified coach and clinical counsellor for women who want to shine with passion, confidence and unshakable self-respect – and take magnificent strides towards beautiful bodies, beautiful businesses and beautiful lives.
 Through 1:1 sessions, both in person in Melbourne and virtually around the world, Julie’s clients sift through their dreams, set crystalline goals, dissolve limiting beliefs and celebrate their successes as they begin to live their song.
 At Beautiful You, Julie shares inspiring images and empowering words to help women cherish their bodies and claim their brilliance.
+She just recently created the Beautiful You Coaching Academy to help mentor life coaches.
+So exciting.
 Find her online at BeautifulYouByJulie.com, Facebook, and Twitter.
+Read her interview below.

 The best thing that someone said to me once (although I’m not sure it was advice!) was ‘You could be doing more.’
 I was only 20 at the time but it felt like a lightning bolt to my heart and came from a man who was a leader at a conference I went to for young people.
 I greatly respected him for saying it to me and from that day on I really ‘upped my game’ in life and began to think bigger for myself and do more for others too.

 How important is mentorship in terms of your success?